 What About Cider Vinegar?

-For better (or worse, in some cases), the Harvard Chan School says that vinegar traces its roots back to 5000 BCE, as a cooking ingredient, medicine and preservative used in ancient Babylon., according to the Harvard School of Public Health.
+Vinegar traces its roots back to 5000 BCE, as a cooking ingredient, medicine and preservative used in ancient Babylon., according to the Harvard School of Public Health.
 Naturally, that long history has given food manufacturers plenty of different ways to make vinegar a part of your diet.

-Because vinegar can be made from a variety of fermented grain and fruit bases, it opens the door for vinegars sweetened with fruit juices and ciders, which may be dubbed "cider vinegar" (though in some cases, the fruit juice is added to an ACV base).
+Because vinegar can be made from a variety of fermented grain and fruit bases, vinegar can be sweetened with fruit juices and ciders, which may be dubbed "cider vinegar" (though in some cases, the fruit juice is added to an ACV base).
 Examples may include raspberry cider vinegar or strawberry cider vinegar, but vinegar products that have the word "cider" on their label without containing apple cider aren't too common.

 Vinegar itself is a poor source of both calories and nutrition, but vinegar with various kinds of fruit, or non-apple types of cider added, can run the nutritional gamut.
-However, products labeled as "cider vinegar" are largely just some variety of apple cider vinegar.
+Still, products labeled as "cider vinegar" are largely just some variety of apple cider vinegar.

 Vinegar, Nutrition and Evidence

 Another trial, published in the April 2009 issue of Bioscience, Biotechnology, and Biochemistry is among the most significant vinegar studies to date.
 It found that consuming 1 to 2 tablespoons of vinegar each day leads to modest weight loss and lower triglyceride levels after a few months, but the study only covered 175 obese participants.

-As the Harvard Chan School points out, existing research does not back up vinegar as a treatment for digestion issues, coughs, chronic disease of the disinfecting of wounds.
+As the Harvard School of Public health highlights, existing research does not back up vinegar as a treatment for digestion issues, coughs, chronic disease of the disinfecting of wounds.

 Apple cider vinegar likely won't hurt your diet, but also "won't replace a healthy lifestyle," Edwin McDonald IV, MD, wrote for the University of Chicago in August 2018.
-"It may have some benefits to our bodies, but overall, we need more studies to truly understand the health benefits and side effects associated with ACV.
+"It may have some benefits to our bodies, but overall, we need more studies to truly understand the health benefits and side effects associated with ACV."